- Alumni & Donors

 The set of documents (originals and photocopies) concerns your civil status, your place of residence, your studies in France and your resources.
 It takes about 30 minutes to have your documents checked at Sciences Po.

-The forms available at Sciences Po (ETUD, CERFA, ETR) need to be completed in French in black pen.
+The forms are provided by Sciences Po (ETUD, CERFA, ETR) and must be completed in French and in black pen.
 Sciences Po will help you do this, and will then take care of sending your complete application to the prefecture (photocopies only).
 Please note that we won't do any photocopying for you, so you must bring photocopies of all your supporting documents with you.
 You will be given a receipt indicating the date you submitted your application at Sciences Po.

 Forms to be completed in black pen:

-- ETUD - Études poursuivies en France (PDF , 11 Ko)
+- ETUD - Études poursuivies en France (PDF in French, 15 Ko)

-- ETR - Formulaire de renseignement pour une demande de carte de séjour (PDF, 13 Ko)
+- ETR - Formulaire de renseignement pour une demande de carte de séjour (PDF in French, 161 Ko)

 The CERFA form cannot be downloaded.
 Sciences Po will give you one when you come to submit your application.